 Each month, Pack 2214 holds a Pack meeting.
 The Pack meeting is a celebration of the Scout’s achievements through an awards presentation ceremony.
 Participation at Pack meetings is highly encouraged as attendance is the only way that a Scout will receive their awards.
 The Pack meeting also serves as a means to communicate important information to the parents and provide entertainment through a skit performed by the “Den of the month”.
-In addition to performing a skit, the “Den of the month” is responsible to assist with setup (arrive 20 minutes early to put out chairs) and clean-up (stay a few minutes after to put chairs away).
-Parents of Scout’s in the “Den of the month” will coordinate to provide 4-6 cakes for the monthly cake raffle.
+In addition to performing a skit, the “Den of the month” is responsible for assisting with setup (arrive 20 minutes early to put out chairs) and clean-up (stay a few minutes after to put chairs away).
+Parents of Scouts in the “Den of the month” will coordinate to provide 4-6 cakes for the monthly cake raffle.
 As you can imagine, this is popular with the kids.
 Expect to be “Den of the month” once a year.

 Pack 2214 participates in a number of events that promote community service.
 For example, Scouting for Food takes place each spring where our Scouts collect food in the Cape St. Claire and Atlantis neighborhoods that will be donated to local food pantries.